sr99622/libonvif/README.md

 ```

 Note that when starting the modules, the program is set to automatically download the required
 pytorch model.
-In order to visualize detections, it is necessary to select at least on class
+In order to visualize detections, it is necessary to select at least one class
 to be identified on the module GUI panel.
 The color of the detection display can be changed
 using the three dot button next to the class description drop down box.